miftahulaziz/ICT720-2025-TeamProject/README.md

 - Integration: Fuse data from both sensors to enhance detection accuracy.
 - Alert System: Notify users through mobile applications or cloud platforms upon detecting accidents.

-#User Stories:
+# User Stories:
 1. As a user, I want the system to detect sudden falls so that I can receive immediate emergency alerts.
 2. As a hiker, I want to monitor altitude changes during my activity to track my climbing progress.
-3. As a driver, I want the system to detect car collisions so that emergency services can be automatically notified.
-4. As a parent, I want to monitor my child's activity to ensure they are safe during outdoor play.
+3. As a parent, I want to monitor my child's activity to ensure they are safe during outdoor play.
-5. As a delivery rider, I want accident alerts to be sent to my emergency contacts in case of unexpected incidents.
+4. As a delivery rider, I want accident alerts to be sent to my emergency contacts in case of unexpected incidents.
-6. As a cyclist, I want movement irregularities to be detected to improve my personal safety during rides.
+5. As a cyclist, I want movement irregularities to be detected to improve my personal safety during rides.

-#Expected Outcomes:
+# Expected Outcomes:
 - Accurate detection of movement changes and altitude variations.
 - Reliable accident detection with minimal false positives.
 - Real-time alert system to improve user safety.
 - Scalable solution for various applications such as personal safety devices, vehicle monitoring, or outdoor activity tracking.

-#Tools and Technologies:
+# Tools and Technologies:
 - Accelerometer and Barometric Pressure Sensors (e.g., MPU-6050, BMP280)
 - Microcontroller Platform (e.g., ESP32, Arduino)
 - Data Processing Algorithms (e.g., Kalman Filter, Machine Learning Models)